-Positive relationships and high expectations: Positive relationships provide the support needed to overcome difficult life circumstances.
-Positive relationships provide the strength to meet high expectations and tackle what feels like the impossible.
+- Positive relationships and high expectations: Positive relationships with our students, parents and community provide the strength to meet high expectations and succeed in a global workplace.

-Global schools focused on excellence: We succeed on an international stage because Kentwood has a global perspective with a commitment to excellence in all that we do.
+- Global schools focused on excellence: Our students succeed on an international stage because Kentwood has a global perspective with a commitment to excellence in all that we do.

-On August 26, we will come together as a staff to kick off the 2014-15 school year.
-On Tuesday, September 2, we welcome back our students for their first full day of school.
+Our staff kick-off for the 2016-17 school year will be on Tuesday, August 30, 2016.
+On September 6, we welcome back our students for their first full day of school.
 The opening day agenda and the professional development activities for your first week back are included with this letter.